- Regulated Health Professions Act (RHPA)

 Usual and customary pharmacy practice is grounded in clinical knowledge and expressed through effective and appropriate patient communication.
 The core components of dispensing a prescription include gathering and analyzing information, presenting options to the patient based on the information gathered, dispensing the medication, and offering follow up as required.

 Dispensing is comprised of technical and cognitive components.
-The services remunerated through the usual and customary dispensing fee are performed by members as permitted by the terms, conditions, and limitations of their certificates of registration.
+The services remunerated through the usual and customary dispensing fee are performed by registrants as permitted by the terms, conditions, and limitations of their certificates of registration.

 - Patients are partners in their care;